Rishanthika/Hyperdrive-Perception/README.md

 Hyperdrive Perception is a real-time object detection system designed for **Advanced Driver Assistance Systems (ADAS)**.
 It uses a lightweight **YOLO-based model** trained on the **KITTI dataset** to detect road entities such as vehicles, pedestrians, and obstacles.

-The system is optimized for **low latency and edge deployment**, enabling fast decision-making without relying on cloud infrastructure.
+The system is optimized for **low latency and edge deployment**, enabling fast and reliable performance without relying on cloud infrastructure.

 ---